Octacon100/Octacon.github.io/_posts/2021-03-05-Setting_up_schema_spy_with_azure_dev_ops.md

     artifact: 'DatabaseDocumentation'
 ```

 Here we are selecting the directory we want to pull from, which is the "Output" directory we created and had SchemaSpy output into.
-Then we give the artifact a name, in this case "DatabaseDocumentation.
+Then we give the artifact a name, in this case "DatabaseDocumentation".

 You will then see the documentation in your artifacts when the build has completed, and you can download it when you would like.
 If I get time, I might put a post up describing how to post the documentation to a website.
 I'm guessing it will involve an FTP of some sort, which I'm hoping you can do in YAML on Azure DevOps easily enough.